-The Four Leading Causes of Truck Accidents in Florida
+The Four Leading Causes of Truck Crashes in Florida

 The trucking industry brings great benefit to our society.
 Much of America’s food and valuable goods travel across the country on trucks, and Floridians are able to export their agricultural goods and import many things that make our lives better every day.
 However, having large trucks drive on South Florida’s roadways, such as I-95 and I-75, also presents an inherent risk.
 Due to many factors, truckers operating their 18-wheelers can cause numerous types of Florida truck accidents that have serious consequences for those involved.

-Because of the weight and momentum behind tractor-trailer trucks, the other vehicles involved in Florida truck accidents usually bear the brunt of the collision.
+Because of the weight and momentum behind tractor-trailer trucks, the other vehicles involved in truck wrecks usually bear the brunt of the collision.
 People sideswiped or hit head-on by a tractor-trailer truck can sustain many serious injuries, including neck or head injuries that can result in death.

-There are many potential factors that can easily lead to Florida truck accidents.
+There are many potential factors that can easily lead to crashes: